yxn1019/symbolic-regression-4-nonlocal-model/README.md

   'submission_sr.pdf' is the manuscript of our study, including 6 cases, where
 	case 1-3 for mass transfer,
 	case 4-6 for heterogeneous conductivity.

+## Brief start
+Directly run 'example_stm/ctrw.py', and obtain the formula of memory function.
 **'example_stm/ctrw.py' is a detailed example of discovery process.**

 ## To implement model discovery task: